 For more information on choosing food to maintain a balanced diet, visit the Eat for Health website.

-Using the Health Star Ratings in store
+How the Health Star Rating system fits in

-- Use the Health Stars Ratings to compare similar food products.
+- look for the Health Star Ratings on the front of packaged food products and use them to compare between similar products.
 Remember, the more stars, the healthier the choice.